isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 third_nav_title: Curiocity Showcase
 description: ""
 ---
+Given the close proximity of Bras Basah to the town centre, it is no surprise that it was teeming with activities.

 #### **Former Places of Entertainment**

-Besides schools, there were also many recreation spaces including playing fields in Bras Basah during the colonial period.
+There were also many recreation spaces including playing fields in Bras Basah during the colonial period.
 Its prime location also gave rise to a conglomeration of entertainment sites including cinemas, hotels, clubs and cafes.
-Frequented by the British as well as locals from the more well-to-do and educated strata of the society, these establishments were located in splendid colonial buildings designed some of the best architectural firms at the time.
+Frequented by the British as well as the locals, these establishments were located in splendid colonial buildings designed some of the best architectural firms at the time.

 (*Note: To create story map on entertainment places in old Bras Basah similar to the ArcGIS sample)